getflywheel/local-addon-image-optimizer/README.md

 2. `yarn install` or `npm install` (install dependencies)
 2. `yarn build` or `npm run build`
 3. Open Local and enable add-on

+If the enabling the add-on via the Local UI doesn't work for some reason, you can also enable it by updating the file `enabled-addons.json`.
+This is located at one of the following application specific paths.

+-	macOS: `~/Library/Application Support/Local/enabled-addons.json`
+-   Linux: `~/.config/Local/enabled-addons.json`
+-   Windows: `C:\Users\<username>\AppData\Roaming\Local\addons/enabled-addons.json`

 ## Development